rigofunc/NPOI.Extension/README.md

 The following demo codes come from [sample](samples), download and run it for more information.

-## Using Package Manager Console to install NPOI.Extension
+## Using Package Manager Console to install Arch.FluentExcel

-        PM> Install-Package NPOI.Extension
+        PM> Install-Package Arch.FluentExcel

-## Reference NPOI.Extension in code
+## Reference Arch.FluentExcel in code

-        using NPOI.Extension;
+        using Arch.FluentExcel;

 ## Use Fluent Api to configure POCO's excel behaviors